-We compare our MODIS (20 winters) and VIIRS (8 winters) results to the respective operational snow products: MSP (collection 6, MOD10A1), VSP (collection 1, VNP10A1F).
-For the regions of interest, VSP has some data gaps, hence the comparison is done whenever VSP data is available.
-For actual snow cover mapping, errors of 7-13\% have been reported for MSP~\citep{snowmap}.
-Our findings are in line with this: for the two 2016--17 and 2017--18 (non-transition days only) we observe an error of 14\% w.r.t.\ our ground truth, see Fig.~\ref{fig:comparison_MSP}c.
+\textbf{Comparison with operational snow products}.
+We compare our MODIS (20 winters) and VIIRS (8 winters) ML products to the respective snow products: MODIS snow product (collection 6, MOD10A1), VIIRS snow product (collection 1, VNP10A1F).
+For the regions of interest, the VIIRS snow product has some data gaps, hence the comparison is done whenever it is available.
+For actual snow cover mapping, errors of 7-13\% have been reported for MODIS snow product ~\citep{snowmap}.
+Our findings are in line with this: for the two winters 2016-17 and 2017-18 (non-transition days only) we observe an error of 14\% w.r.t.\ our ground truth, see Fig.~\ref{fig:comparison_MSP}c.

-Similar to the evaluation methodology explained in Section \ref{section:viirs}, for each lake, we first estimate the percentage of frozen pixels per day using our MODIS and VIIRS results.
+For each lake, we first estimate the percentage of frozen pixels per day using our MODIS and VIIRS ML products.
 Since a pixel-to-pixel registration is difficult in the presence of absolute geolocation shifts and/or GSD differences, the daily percentage of frozen pixels is also computed from the snow products and the MAD is estimated for each winter.
-See Fig.~\ref{fig:comparison_MSP}d for our MODIS results vs MSP comparison.
-For the three lakes, the per-winter MAD is shown on $y$-axis against the winters on $x$-axis.
-We again exclude lake St.~Moritz because of its minuscule area.
+See Fig.~\ref{fig:comparison_MSP}d for the comparison of our ML product (MODIS) and the MODIS snow product.
+For the three lakes, the per-winter MAD is shown on the $y$-axis against the winters on the $x$-axis.

-Overall, the 20-year time-series inter-comparison (per-lake mean and standard deviation of MAD, Fig.~\ref{fig:comparison_MSP}b) does not suggest large, systematic inconsistencies.
-On average, our MODIS and VIIRS results deviate by mean MAD values of 14-18\% and 12-19\% respectively.
-These deviations are only a little higher than the estimated error of the snow products, and relatively stable across different years.
+Overall, the 20-year time series inter-comparison (per-lake mean and standard deviation of MAD, Fig.~\ref{fig:comparison_MSP}b) does not suggest large, systematic inconsistencies.
+On average, our MODIS and VIIRS ML products deviate by mean MAD values of 14-18\% and 12-19\% respectively.
+These deviations are only a little higher than the estimated error of the snow products and are relatively stable across different years.